ForNeVeR/fornever.me/ForneverMind/posts/en/2018-05-24-adding-items-from-old-packages.md

 2012][activiz.net]) that's compatible only with full .NET Framework with the project built using .NET Core SDK.
-While solving the issue I encountered some interesting historical and engineering facts about MSBuild and NuGet, and filanny I've solved the problem.
+While solving the issue I encountered some interesting historical and engineering facts about MSBuild and NuGet, and finally I've solved the problem.

 The package in question includes multiple native DLLs.
 That means that my project couldn't have any references to these DLLs, but I need these files in my